mother-of-all-self-hosting/ansible-role-excalidraw/README.md

 # Excalidraw Ansible role

-This is an [Ansible](https://www.ansible.com/) role which installs [a synchronization server](https://github.com/excalidraw/excalidraw/tree/main/docs/syncserver) for [Excalidraw](https://apps.excalidrawweb.net) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.
+This is an [Ansible](https://www.ansible.com/) role which installs the [Excalidraw](https://excalidraw.com/) client to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.

 This role *implicitly* depends on: